AngelRodRo/movies-app/README.md

 - Add error handlers to verify error status code as 500, 503 and so on, and show a error message.
 - Show loader animation for searching and page loads.
 - Improve responsive design on some pages.
+- Add lazy loading for images.
+- Improve images size and its load time.

 ## ❗ Issues